Cornwall Council commits to the principles of Localism and Devolution

 Devolution's purpose is to help sustain locally-led service delivery.

-Through devolution, we are able to provide greater opportunities to communities.
+Through devolution, we are able to provide greater opportunities to communities to have more say and influence over their local area.

 Find out more about the Councils vision for localism and devolution below.